squidfunk/mkdocs-material/docs/publishing-your-site.md

         You can read the [manual page] to learn more about the formatting options of the `date` command.

+    4. Some Material for MkDocs plugins use [caching] to speed up repeated builds, and store the results in the `.cache` directory.

-    4. This is the place to install further [MkDocs plugins] or Markdown extensions with `pip` to be used during the build:
+    5. This is the place to install further [MkDocs plugins] or Markdown extensions with `pip` to be used during the build:

         ``` sh